bsidestlv/bsidestlv.com/content/_index.md

 {{% jumbo img="/images/backgrounds/back-0.jpg" imgLabel="BSidesTLV 2020" %}}

-## BSidesTLV 2020 - Hybrid Edition!
+## BSidesTLV 2021

-The time has come for us to go hybrid, gather together and share our knowledge,
+BsidesTLV, Israel’s leading community cybersecurity event is back!

-We are excited to announce that BSidesTLV 2020 will take place in hybrid format!
+After a long and hard year, we are excited to announce the 2021 edition of the BSidesTLV event.

-*Hybrid mode: our speakers are live on stage, our audience participates safely and remotely from home via live stream and chat room*

-## July 2nd, 2020
+## When?

+BSidesTLV will take place on July 22nd, 2021, the event will take place alongside CyberWeek (The 10th annual cyber week event).

+## Where ?

+COVID-19 makes it so hard to make actual plans, who can tell what will be the situation in July?
+But we are optimistic, as we believe all should be.
+2020 has taught us a lot, and we plan to learn from this and create an event which will enable us to enjoy both worlds, the virtual and the physical.

+{{< button-link label="Submit your talk!" url="https://cfp.bsidestlv.com/21/cfp" icon="cfp" >}}

 {{% /jumbo %}}